knightr1d3r007/EvilCrowRF_v2-el_Cheapo_version/README.md

 https://github.com/joelsernamoreno/EvilCrowRF-V2

 2.- Another option is the alternate firmware from h-RAT.

 https://github.com/h-RAT/EvilCrowRF_Custom_Firmware_CC1101_FlipperZero

-3.- If you are masochist there is one powerful but complex option:
+3.- If you are masochist there is one complex option, but at the same time powerful and rewarding.

 https://github.com/rfquack/RFQuack